U.S. Market Entry Program

 • Time-zone friendly coordination

-Orthopedic, spine, trauma, extremity, and procedure-driven device families that benefit from portfolio sequencing.
+Orthopedic, spine, trauma, extremity, and procedure-driven device families that benefit from sequencing.

 • Multi-line predicate architecture